renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: box_reverse boolean

-    If true, the placement of the items in the box will be reversed.
-When this is true, a hbox will be filled right-to-left, and a vbox will be filled bottom-to-top.
-This defaults to false.
+    If True, the placement of the items in the box will be reversed.
+When this is True, a hbox will be filled right-to-left, and a vbox will be filled bottom-to-top.
+This defaults to False.

 .. style-property:: box_wrap boolean

-    If true, then boxes will wrap when they reach the end of a line or column.
+    If True, then boxes will wrap when they reach the end of a line or column.
-    If false (the default), they will extend past the end of the line.
+    If False (the default), they will extend past the end of the line.